Tabasco

-It is located in the southeast of the country, bordering the states of Campeche to the northeast, Veracruz to the west, and Chiapas to the south and the Petén department of Guatemala to the southeast.
+It is located in southeast Mexico and is bordered by the states of Campeche to the northeast, Veracruz to the west, and Chiapas to the south and the Petén department of Guatemala to the southeast.
 It has a coastline to the north with the Gulf of Mexico.
 Most of the state is covered in rainforest as, unlike most other areas of Mexico, it has plentiful rainfall year-round.
 The state is also home to La Venta, the major site of the Olmec civilization, considered to be the origin of later Mesoamerican cultures.
 It produces significant quantities of petroleum and natural gas.